wwoods/job_stream/README.md

 be worth turning on checkpointing.  `run()` takes the following kwargs:

 * **checkpointFile** (string) The file path to save checkpoints at.
-If specified, checkpoints are automatically enabled.
+If specified, checkpoints are enabled.
 By default, a checkpoint will be taken every 10 minutes (even with 20 machines, checkpoints typically take around 10 seconds).
 * **checkpointInterval** (float) The number of seconds between the completion of